-As a follow-up to the workshop, ELI reviewed the MRC'sdraft framework for transboundary environmental impact assessment, including an examination of international best practices in TbEIA.
-Based on this research, ELI produced a comprehensive report that offers alternative language and specific recommendations for modifying the framework for consideration by the MRC working group.
+ELI worked with the Mekong River Commission (MRC), to which China holds observer status, on a transboundary environmental impact assessment (TbEIA) in 2008.
+Through case studies and other analyses, ELI provided practical information to the MRC working group on how to conduct an accurate and effective TbEIA.
+As a follow-up to the workshop, ELI reviewed the MRC's draft framework for its TbEIA, including examining how it aligned with international best practices.
+Based on this research, ELI produced a comprehensive report that offered specific recommendations for modifying the framework for consideration by the MRC working group.